LionsPhil/prometheus-enviro-sensors/README.md

 Copy or link `env-sensors.htm` into `/etc/prometheus/consoles`.

 Now you should be able to go to <http://localhost:9090/consoles/prometheus.html>, then use the navigation at the top left to look at your sensors as graphs.
 This is particularly handy from some *other* computer.
 Use the time controls at the bottom to see how air properties change throughout the day.

+### Configure Grafana

+Optional, but has a nicer dashboard, that displays in local timezone and works better on mobile.

+Grafana have [instructions for installing on Raspbian](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/).
+Follow the "Install Granafa" section to set up the APT respository, but *don't* start the server yet.

+For a personal install, you probably want to edit `/etc/grafana/grafana.ini` and change some things:

+- Under `[analytics]`&hellip;
+  - &hellip;set `reporting_enabled` to `false`.
+(Don't phone home that it's running.)
+  - &hellip;set `check_for_updates` to `false`.
+(APT will do this for you.)
+- Under `[security]`, set `disable_gravatar` to `true`.
+(This will stop it making external web requests for profile pictures you're not using.)
+- Under `[alerting]`, set `enabled` to `false`.
+(This is Prometheus' job, if you want it.)

+Then you can resume the setup instructions with starting the server and logging in.
+Check the Grafana documentation for how to build a dashboard.
+(It's less amicable to shipping a stock one since it wraps all its config in a SQLite database.)
+See the screenshot above for inspiration.

+The metrics you want to plot will be named like the Prometheus queries for its console, e.g. `sgp30_co2_ppm{job='enviro-sensors',instance='lounge'}`.
+You can set units for them under "Field", and set up some thresholds (these aren't alerts, just lines).
+Change the color before clicking the legend (then consider turning the legend off).

 ## TODO